-Mistakes happen, so be alert for them, particularly if yours is complicated return.
+Mistakes happen, so be alert, particularly if yours is a complicated return.
 Review your completed return with an eye for every little detail not just once, but twice.

-Tax preparation software can be a big help.
-If you take your time, study the accompanying tutorial, and answer all the program's questions honestly and properly, the software will almost invariably get the big issues right.
-It knows what you can claim based on the information provided and what you cannot.
-And, of course, using a tax professional can be a huge safeguard.
+Tax preparation software can help.
+If you take your time, study the accompanying tutorial, and answer all the program's questions honestly and properly, the software will almost invariably get the important issues right.
+These tax solutions know what you can claim based on the information provided and what you cannot.
+Of course, using a tax professional is probably the most effective safeguard.

-If you decide to handle your tax return yourself without the help of software, make sure you can substantiate all the deductions you're claiming.
-You should have proof of all you spent.
-As for those tax credits you claimed, make sure you understand them.
-Be sure you really do qualify.
+If you decide to handle your tax return yourself without the help of software, make sure you can substantiate all the deductions you are claiming.
+You should have proof of all that you spent.
+For the tax credits you claimed, make sure you understand them, and be sure you really do qualify.

-Make sure you've accounted for all your tax documents, every W-2 and 1099.
-Did you do work for anyone who did not send you a corresponding tax document for the income after the first of the year, either as an employee or as an independent contractor?
+Check that you have accounted for all your tax documents, every W-2, and every 1099.
+Did you do work for anyone who did not send you a corresponding tax document for the income after the first of the year either as an employee or as an independent contractor?
 Contact that company or entity and find out why.

-1099-MISC forms are often issued in the name of an independent contractor instead of his or her business entity.
-If you've incorporated recently, you might not have alerted the clients you work with so you'll receive a 1099 under your own Social Security number rather than the corporation's tax ID number.
-So check the names on those forms so you can be sure which entity—you or your corporation—must claim the corresponding income, or contact your client and ask for an updated, correct form.
+Notably, 1099-MISC forms are often issued in the name of an independent contractor instead of his or her business entity.
+If you have incorporated recently, you might not have alerted the clients you work with so you will receive a 1099 under your own Social Security number rather than the corporation's tax ID number.
+Check the names on those forms so that you can be sure which entity—you or your corporation—must claim the corresponding income, or contact your client and ask for an updated, correct form.

 The Final Step

-OK, now you've checked, doublechecked, and triple-checked.
-You should still make sure you haven't made any of the most common, simpler mistakes.
-The IRS circulates a Checklist of Common Errors When Preparing Your Tax Return that you can review and check for any possible missteps you've made.
+Once you've checked, double-checked, and triple-checked.
+You should still make sure you have not made any of the most common, simpler mistakes.
+The IRS circulates a Checklist of Common Errors When Preparing Your Tax Return that you can review and check for any possible missteps you have made.